Data from your electronic logging device (ELD) can show much more than just your hours-of-service (HOS) violations and trends.

 - Create policies.
 Drivers need to know your expectations of them, including your mph threshold and frequency of occurrences that trigger corrective actions.
 The policy should also include the types of corrective actions (e.g., coaching, training, suspension, termination).

 In addition, as new drivers are onboarded, they must understand what you are measuring and what to expect.

 J. J. Keller’s® ELD data has identified 11 mph per second as the most common deceleration rate for hard-brake incidents:

 Of course, not all hard braking suggest risky driving.
 A driver who is driving defensively may occasionally need to brake hard to avoid a crash.

 When examining a driver’s hard-braking data, you should look at:

-Whether your internal processes are at fault.
+- Whether your internal processes are at fault.
 Consider whether your carrier is putting the driver in situations that lead to hard braking, such as scheduling unrealistic dispatches and keeping appointment times even if circumstances change.
-Corrective actions

 A progressive discipline policy is a common way of handling hard-braking incidents.
 Drivers who are within the predetermined threshold might start with coaching in hopes of correcting the bad behavior.
 If the behavior is not corrected, you need to determine what other actions (retraining, suspension, termination) you need to take under your policy.